webstackdev/webstackbuilders.com/src/pages/site/cookies.md

 layout: page
 ---

-Cookie Policy Template [Text Format]
+# Cookie Policy Template [Text Format]

 Last updated [Date]

+ One cookie is mandatory for this site to work (theme settings and your cookie privacy customizations).

 This Cookie Policy explains how [Company Name], doing business as [Company Short Name] (“Company,” “we,” “us,” and “our“) uses cookies and similar technologies to recognize you when you visit our websites at [Website URLs] (“Websites“).
 It explains what these technologies are and why we use them, as well as your rights to control our use of them.